rjohnsondev/go-webform/README.md

         a select field by default.
     * `options_as_radio` presents the options as radio buttons rather than a select (drop-down) field.
+    * `regex` is a regular expression used for text field validation
     * `linebreak_after` is slightly misnamed.
 It actually adds a horizontal rule after the field.
+    * `include_in_summary` indicates if the field should be shown in the list view of form submissions.

     Note that if a field exists, but does not have an entry in the `_labels` table, it will still be shown with sensible defaults.